puntonim/openshift-vs-openstack-performance/readme.txt

     ~7% Openstack faster than my macbook
 - Disk IO:
-    results are not clear, might be influenced by many factors writing seems slow in Openshift and very slow in Openstack reading seems very slow in Openshift and very fast in Openstack
+    results are not clear, might be influenced by many factors reading and writing seems slow in Openshift and very slow in Openstack
-    note: attaching proper volume types might change the performance entirely
+    note: attaching proper volume types to Openstack might change the performance entirely

 INTERPRETATION
-Openshift seems good for light weight apps network-bound Openstack seems better for cpu-bound apps (and maybe for disk-bound as there are a few volumes types options)
+Openshift seems good for light weight apps network-bound Openstack seems better for cpu-bound apps (and maybe for disk-bound with a proper volume type)